 Further information about the CPD hours for APNA members is available on APNA website here or by contacting APNA directly.

 Royal Australian College of General Practitioners (RACGP) & Australian College of Rural and Remote Medicine (ACRRM)

-A reminder that GPs are also eligible for QI&CPD points from the RACGP, and PDP points from ACRRM for their contribution to their practice’s AGPAL accreditation process.
+A reminder that GPs are also eligible for up to 15 CPD hours from the RACGP per accreditation cycle, and CPD hours from the ACRRM for their contribution to their practice’s AGPAL accreditation process.

-To receive points, AGPAL submits a report to the relevant member organisation for allocation to the respective general practitioner.
-Reporting of QI&CPD and/or PDP points only occurs once the practice has achieved accreditation with AGPAL.
+To receive CPD hours, AGPAL submits a report to the relevant member organisation for allocation to the respective general practitioner.
+Reporting of CPD hours only occurs once the practice has achieved accreditation with AGPAL.

-If you have any confusion about the CPD points available, please contact your relevant member organisation directly.
+If you have any confusion about the CPD hours available, please contact your relevant member organisation directly.